NFDI4BIOIMAGE/training/_sources/authors/constantin_pape.md

 Talk about vision foundation models and Segment Anything for Microscopy given at Human Technopole as part of the EMBO Deep Learning Course in May 2024

-Tags: Image Segmentation, Bioimage Analysis, Deep Learning
+Tags: Bioimage Analysis, Artificial Intelligence

 Content type: Slides